Panology/aws-lambda-zombie-workshop/README.md

 4\.
 For the access policy, select the **Allow or deny access to one or more AWS accounts or IAM users** option in the dropdown and fill in your account ID.
 Your AWS Account ID is actually provided to you in the examples section so just copy and paste it into the text box.
 Make sure **Allow** is selected for the "Effect" dropdown option.
 Click **OK**.

+**IMPORTANT** This doesn't actually work, you need to set the Principal to the Role ARN (you can get that from IAM).

 5\.
 Select **Next** to go to the domain review page.

 6\.
 On the Review page, select **Confirm and create** to create your Elasticsearch cluster.